-Trade receivables are exposed to customer credit risk.
-Additionally, some trade receivables are denominated in foreign currencies in conjunction with the export of products and exposed to exchange rate fluctuation risk.
-Available-for-sale financial assets are comprised primarily of the certificates of deposit held for fund management and the shares issued by customers or other parties for the purpose of maintaining and strengthening the business relationship.
+"Receivables, trade" and contract assets are exposed to customer credit risk.
+Additionally, some receivables, trade are denominated in foreign currencies in conjunction with the export of products and exposed to exchange rate fluctuation risk.
+Other financial assets are comprised primarily of the certificates of deposit held for fund management and the shares issued by customers or other parties for the purpose of maintaining and strengthening the business relationship.
 Shares are exposed to market price fluctuation risk and financial risk of the company invested.
 The Group also loans to business partners, etc.

-Trade payables such as notes payable, trade accounts payable and accrued expenses are generally payable within one year.
-Some trade liabilities are denominated in foreign currencies in conjunction with the import of components and exposed to exchange rate fluctuation risk.
-Borrowings, corporate bonds and finance lease obligations are mainly for the purpose of obtaining working capital and preparing capital expenditures.
+"Payables, trade" and other payables are generally payable within one year.
+Some paybles, trade are denominated in foreign currencies in conjunction with the import of components and exposed to exchange rate fluctuation risk.
+Corporate bonds and borrowings are mainly for the purpose of obtaining working capital and preparing capital expenditures.
 Because some of these have floating interest rates, they are exposed to interest rate fluctuation risk.